Aznoryusof/investigating_causal/README.md

-# investigating_causal
+# Investigating Causal Relationships
-This repository investigates different approaches to uncover causal factors behind employees' staying intentions
+This repository investigates different approaches to uncover causal factors behind employees' staying intentions, provided as Jupyter Notebooks.

+#### -- Project Status: [Active]

+## Project Intro/Objective
+The purpose of this project is ________.
+(Describe the main goals of the project and potential civic impact.
+Limit to a short paragraph, 3-6 Sentences)

 # To implement:
 1) Structural Equation Modelling